 In "fault-based" states, judges can consider the issue of who's at fault (wrongdoing) when deciding whether to grant a divorce.
 One spouse has to file for a fault divorce and does so by filling out the divorce papers and stating that the marriage fell apart because of the other spouse's marital misconduct.
 Common grounds (reasons) for divorce in fault-based states include abandonment, abuse, chemical dependency, and, of course, adultery.

-Judges can order a spouse to pay alimony during the divorce, before the court issues a final order, to prevent the supported spouse from falling into a deep financial hole during the legal proceedings, which can sometimes take up to a year or even more.
-Temporary alimony is available to the supported spouse only until the divorce is final and the judge issues a new, permanent support order.
+Judges can order a spouse to pay alimony during the divorce to prevent the supported spouse from falling into a deep financial hole during the legal proceedings, which can sometimes take up to a year or even more.
+This temporary alimony is available to the supported spouse only until the divorce is final and the judge issues a new, permanent support order.

 When it comes to a final decision about alimony, the court can deny alimony altogether or order permanent or rehabilitative support.
-The most recent trend is that courts try to avoid granting permanent alimony unless the marriage was long-term (think decades) and the supported spouse is truly unable to be vocationally rehabilitated and self-sufficient.
+Most courts try to avoid granting permanent alimony unless the marriage was long-term and the supported spouse is truly unable to be vocationally rehabilitated and self-sufficient.